pmean/build-website/text/07/DiagnosticTalk.md

 population.
 Phase 3 is a retrospective attempt to refine the test.
 One refinement is to develop criteria for determining when the test is positive.
-Another refinement is examination of covariates that can affect the performance of the test.Â  Studies in this phase may also compare competing tests and develop a recommended sequence of applying multiple tests.
+Another refinement is examination of covariates that can affect the performance of the test.
+Studies in this phase may also compare competing tests and develop a recommended sequence of applying multiple tests.
 Phase 4 is prospective attempt to validate the test in a more realistic setting.
 This phase uses a prospective cohort and is able